Masseter Botox

 Most of the time, insurance does not cover Botox treatments for clenching the jaw.
 A number of variables can affect the price, including:

-● Experience of the doctor: More seasoned medical professionals may bill more for their skills.
+● Experience of the Doctor: More experienced medical professionals may charge higher fees due to their expertise and reputation.

 Taking into account the pounds you gave as an example, here is a rough range to think about: The price per treatment might vary from £300 to £500.
 The doctor will evaluate your needs and provide you a detailed cost estimate during your consultation.